Thai food is arguably one of the best cuisines. And when you visit Thailand and have the authentic dishes, it’s a completely different experience.

 17. Pad Thai Noodles

-I love Pad Thai, but I’m going to assume that the ones I’ve had so far, aren’t authentic.
-So I really do look forward to trying a good authentic Pad Thai when I visit Thailand next.
+But I’m gonna assume that the ones I’ve had so far aren’t authentic.
+So I really do look forward to trying a good authentic pad Thai when I visit Thailand next.

 Also, according to a Thai cook (who I link to below), the best way to get pad Thai outside of Thailand, is in your own kitchen.
 Here are a few of her tips: